shaojiawei07/shaojiawei07.github.io/_pages/about.md

 - I am a Ph.D. candidate in the [Electronic and Computer Engineering (ECE) Department](https://ece.hkust.edu.hk/) at [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/).
 I received my B.Eng in Telecommunication Engineering from [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) in 2019.

-- My research interests lie in the areas of deep learning and communication, including edge AI, task-oriented communication, communication-efficient federated learning, and privacy-preserving collaborative learning.
+- My research interests lie in the areas of deep learning and communication, including edge inference, task-oriented communication, communication-efficient federated learning, and privacy-preserving collaborative learning.

 <!-- particularly in